 Where we know that there is giant hogweed on private land in the vicinity of the river, we refer this to the Tees Rivers Trust who undertake a chemical treatment programme of its own.
 We also offer advice to private land owners who have problems relating to giant hogweed.

-To report a giant hogweed problem, or to seek advice on how to treat it, please contact our Customer Services on 01642 391959.
+To report a giant hogweed problem, or to seek advice on how to treat it, please contact our Customer Services team on 01642 391959.